Lizz1102/WebAPIs-.Net6-.NET7/README.md

 ## Notes

-Keeping the references/notes for myself, or anyone who wants to revisit related concepts.
+Keeping the notes/resources for myself, or anyone who wants to revisit/delve into related concepts.

 <details>